BroadbandForum/usp/docs/specification/index.md

 **Expression Component**

 An Expression Component is the part of a Search Expression that gives the matching Parameter criteria for the search.
-It is comprised of an Expression Parameter followed by an Expression Operator followed by an Expression Constant.
+It consists of an Expression Parameter followed by an Expression Operator followed by an Expression Constant.

 **Expression Constant**